BMW makes big changes to its lineup for 2014, introducing the new 2-Series and 4-Series of coupes, along with a few new variants of familiar models.

-The 5-series of sedans are the next step up from the 3-series.
-There are now four versions of the 5-series: the 528, 535, 550, and M5, each with its own engine.
+The 5-series is now offered in four versions, the 528, 535, 550, and M5, each getting its own engine.
 The 528 gets a 240-hp, turbocharged four-cylinder and the xDrive system as an option.
 Both the 535 and 550 are also available in “hatchback” form as the 535 Gran Turismo and 550 Gran Turismo.
 The 550 Gran Turismo's twin-turbo V-8 gets a bump up to 445-hp for 2013.

 BMW also makes a roadster in the form of the Z4 convertible and its standard folding hardtop.

-Moving up, the midsize X5 crossover was the first crossover offered by BMW.
-For 2013, it drops the X5 xDrive35d diesel trim.
-The X6 combines the styling and performance of a coupe in the body of a crossover and is one of the most uniquely styled cars on the road today and BMW actually refers to the X6 as a “sport activity coupe.”
-Two available engines output 300- and 400-hp respectively.
+Moving up, the midsize X5 crossover was the first crossover offered by BMW, and it gets a full redesign for 2014 with new exterior styling and a big upgrade for its in-cabin technology offerings.
+The xDrive35d diesel trim also returns after taking a year off.
+The X6 combines the styling and performance of a coupe in the body of a crossover and is one of the most uniquely styled cars on the road today and BMW actually refers to the X6 as a “sport activity coupe,” with two available engines that output 300- and 400-hp respectively.